estruyf/vscode-hide-comments/README.md

   </a>
 </p>

 This extension started as a joke for people who do not like to see comments in the code.
-The extension will basically set all comments to transparent, they will not be removed.
+The extension will set all comments to **transparent**.
+The extension will never remove the comments from the file.

 > **Important**: Although it might have been started as a joke.
 There might be people out there that would actually like to hide the comments in their projects.
 That is why I will keep this project alive.

 ## Usage

-When you have installed this extension.
-Each time you open VSCode, it will perform a check if comments are hidden.
-If not it will ask you if you want to hide them.
+When you have installed this extension, each time you open VSCode, it checks if comments are shown or not.
+If comments are visible, it will ask you if you want to hide these for the current project.

 ![Do you want to hide the comments of this project?](./assets/hide-comments-dialog.png)

 When you choose **Yes** it will at the settings to your user settings for this project.
-If you choose **No**, nothing will happen at all.
+If you decide **No**, nothing will happen at all.

 ## Commands